vanshsafe-site/minola/README.md

 ## Acknowledgements

-- Created originally as ELIZA by Vansh Garg
+- Created originally as K.E.V.I.N by Vansh Garg
-- Converted to Next.js and renamed to P.O.O.J.A.
+- Converted to Next.js and renamed to Minola AI
+- Marks the 9th version of Vansh Garg's Mental Health Assistant